obycode/DSCAlarmSmartThings/README.md

 Note, the ThingShield pins are not labeled.
 So you can identify the pins using labels on the ArduinoMega picture (above) or by study the photos of my project (above).

-7. Connect the Arduino to USB power or to a 9V power supply using the appropriate ports.
-8. When not using the USB power supply, place a piece of black electrical tape over the USB port to prevent accidental shorting

 ### Wiring the AD2Pi to the Arduino/ThingShield

 Here are the pin connections to make between the Arduino/Thingshield and the AD2Pi along with a couple pics to get you oriented.
 You can make these connections using an 8" male to male jumper wire.